wallarm/product-documentation/docs/latest/admin-en/configuration-guides/wallarm-ingress-controller/best-practices/ingress-controller-monitoring.md

 --8<-- "../include/ingress-controller-best-practices-intro.md"

 The general aspects of NGINX Ingress controller monitoring are already well covered on the Internet.
 Wallarm provides an additional set of monitoring metrics that should be monitored in a mission-critical environment.
-The `/wallarm-metrics` metrics service is enabled by default:
+The `/wallarm-metrics` metrics service is disabled by default.

+To enable the service, set `controller.wallarm.metrics.enabled` to `true`:

 ```
 controller: